 - Good value

 - Limited smartwatch functionality

 - No altimeter (can't track floors climbed)

 - Interchangeable straps

-- Colour touchscreen
+- LCD colour touchscreen

-On the underside of the display, there are the charging pins for topping the Versa Lite Edition's battery up, along with a heart rate monitor.
-The Versa Lite Edition comes with a silicone strap as standard, which is fastened via a buckle mechanism, just like the standard Versa.
-As we mentioned though, there are plenty of extra straps available to buy if you want to change up the look.
+On the underside of the display, there are the charging pins for topping the Lite Edition's battery up, along with a heart-rate monitor.
+The strap is silicone strap as standard, which is fastened via a buckle mechanism, ensuring it's kept nice and secure on the wrist.

 - Activity and sleep tracking